Skip to Content

 Phobias are quite common.
 The National Institute of Mental Health states that 12.5% of U.S. adults experience at least one type of phobia during their lifetime.
 Phobias are a type of anxiety disorder.
 Anxiety disorders are one of the most common forms of mental illness.

-The American Psychiatric Association reports that phobias are the single most common psychiatric condition among women and the second most in men 25 and older in the United States.
+The American Psychiatric Association reports that phobias are the single most common psychiatric condition among women and the second most common in men 25 and older in the United States.

 Types of Phobias